Curator's Corner

 My husband and I received several ceramic art pieces, one of my favorite art forms, as wedding presents.
 One of my favorite manifestations of this genre is the ceramic art of the Carolinas.
 I can’t think of any other cultures that made as compelling of ceramic works with faces other than the Moche in Peru.

-In Southern ceramic artwork, face vessels originated with pre-Civil War (1860–1865) African American potters, possibly influenced by their contact with wares they saw in the Caribbean on their way to slavery in the US.
+In Southern ceramic artwork, face vessels originated with pre-Civil War (1860–1865) African American potters, possibly influenced by their contact with wares they saw in the Caribbean on their way to slavery in the United States.
 The genre eventually migrated to the rich ceramic art environment in other southern states, particularly North Carolina.
 German immigrants and German-American descendants settled in North Carolina’s Catawba Valley in the late 18thcentury as farmers who brought their pottery-making tradition with them.
 For over 200 years the farmer/potters of the Valley produced utilitarian storage vessels, including churns, milk crocks, preserve jars, molasses jugs, meat and grain storage jars, and a variety of tableware.
 The advent of refrigeration and mass production nearly killed the centuries-old pottery tradition in the region, but it has revived spectacularly.

-Burlon B. Craig (1914–2002, NC, US), Face Jug, ca. 1980.
+Burlon B. Craig (1914–2002, North Carolina, United States), Face Jug, ca. 1980.
 Stoneware.
 Mint Museum, Charlotte, NC.
 Gift of Mr and Mrs Robert Yoder. © 2012 Estate of Burlong Craig.
-(MIN-48)
+(MIN-48) |

 Native bands such as the Cherokee and Catawba in western North Carolina had ceramic traditions the extended well before the arrival of white settlers, primarily pit-fired wares.
 Alkaline glaze is a Southern ceramic tradition initiated by German immigrants to North Carolina’s Catawba Valley in the late 1700s.
 The term “alkaline” refers to the flux, the material used to lower the melting point of the glaze.
 In the South, lime and wood ashes are most commonly used.
 To achieve the glassy surface, potters use clays with high silica content, iron slag, sand, or even bottle glass.
 The German settlers and their descendants produced earthenware until the early 1800s, when they switched to stoneware.